NexPlayer/Android-SDK/advanced.md

 1. First, create an instance of this NexStatisticsMonitor class,
 2. Next, set a listener to receive the events reporting statistics information with IStatisticsListener,
-3. Lastly, if desired, the time interval at which statistics are monitored can be changed with calls to setDuration.
+3. lastly, if desired, the time interval at which statistics are monitored can be changed with calls to setDuration.

-Depending on what information about playback is needed, different statistics can be retrieved from NexPlayer™, including general playback statistics (GeneralStatisticsMetric), statistics when initializing content (InitialStatisticsMetric), HTTP statistics (HttpStatisticsMetric), and system statistics during playback (SystemStatisticsMetric).
+Depending on what information about playback is needed, different statistics can be retrieved from NexPlayer™, including general playback statistics (GeneralStatisticsMetric), statistics when initializing content (InitialStatisticsMetric), HTTP statistics(HttpStatisticsMetric), and system statistics dur- ing playback (SystemStatisticsMetric).

 The available statistics are briefly summarized in the table below: